anupn18/readme_lifesight/docs/PLATFORM/settings/whitelabeling-condition.md

 * **Type:** A
 * **Value:** `35.208.92.49`

-## **Step 2: Provide Required Information - Agency Logo, Sign Up Page Image, Privacy Policy and Terms of Service Documents**
+## **Step 2: Provide Required Information - Agency Logo, Sign In Page Image, Privacy Policy and Terms of Service Documents**

 We need some specific information from your agency to complete the onboarding process.
 Please gather and send us the following: